Google vs. Yelp: Which One Matters More?

 Google Reviews are Better for Business - Take Advantage!

-Google is the king of search these days and Google Reviews have surpassed Yelp and every other platform in the online review world.
+Google is the king of search these days and Google Reviews has surpassed Yelp and every other platform in the online review world.
 Google makes it easier to leave a review, there's less competition at the moment, they don't get filtered the way Yelp reviews do and they help your local search engine rankings.
 What more could you ask for!

 Where to Start - Google Business Listing